 Increase in % achievement of a system wide 4 week wait standard.

-closer to home.
+Reduction in number of patients

+119 of 218

+Life.
+Improved proactive care

 Improved proactive care reducing need for Emergency Care.
-Patient outcomes -Reduction in number of patients 50 of 149 Life.
-Improved proactive care meeting unmet needs neighbourhood care.
+Patient outcomes meeting unmet needs

 Metrics to be confirmed but will focus on reducing the rate of avoidable hospital and care home admissions.

-acute sector services.
-Increase in uptake of interventions for people from Core20Plus5 communities with identified Vital 5 risk PSSB Papers - 27 March 25 factors.
+Increase in uptake of interventions for people from Core20Plus5 communities PSSB Papers 27 March 2025 factors.